-Contacts: Michael Johnson: johnsonm@saccounty.gov
+Contacts: Kevin Siu siuk@saccounty.gov

-Kevin Siu: siuk@saccounty.gov
+Eugene Balinski balinskie@saccounty.gov

-Area Area Description and County Point Timeline Potential Implementation Status Notes Mitigation Measures of Contact Funding 2022 AREA 1 DRY CREEK WATERSHED Dry Creek, in the Rio Linda area, is capable of peak flows of 14,000 cfs during large storm events.
-The County with local, state and federal partners has successfully mitigated many of the flood properties.
+Area Area Description and County Point Timeline Potential Implementation Status Notes Mitigation Measures of Contact Funding 2023 AREA 1 DRY CREEK WATERSHED Dry Creek, in the Rio Linda area, is capable of peak flows of 14,000 cfs during large storm events.
+The County with local, state, and federal partners has successfully mitigated many of the flood properties.
 The County continues to search for additional funding for acquisition of additional properties in the Dry Creek Floodway (the goal is to demolish properties and restore the natural floodplain).
 The County further continues to encourage homeowners to raise their structures above the flood hazard.
-Questions should be forwarded to the Water Resources Floodplain Management Section Ongoing State and/or Federal Grant 2 houses were raised in 2020- 2022 (HMGP 4240 phase 1) 1 house is slated to be raised in 2023-2024 (HMGP phase 5) 1 acquisition is planned on Dry Creek Road 2022-2023 (FMA 19 grant) There were 2 houses elevated in 2021 using HMGP grants.
-There is 1 home eligible to be raised on another approved FEMA grant and there is one acquisition on an approved grant.
-AREA 2 LAGUNA CREEK (INTER-BASIN TRANSFER) GERBER CREEK When Laguna Creek reaches floodstage, it can spill naturally over therelatively flat topography ofBradshaw Road and CarmencitaRoad.The County's Laguna Creek floodcontrol project including the SoccerField Basin Project and the TriangleAggregate Pit Flood Control Weirwill, as vetted with FEMA viaCLOMR submittal, cut off the inter-basin transfer Questions should be forwarded to the Water Resources Floodplain Management Section Ongoing State and/or Federal Grant The basin at the Southgate site is being constructed; staff is working on the Triangle flood control feature FEMA CLOMR is submitted.
+Water Resources Floodplain Management Section Ongoing State and/or Federal Grant 2 homes were raised in 2020-2022 (HMGP 4240 phase 1) 1 home is slated to be raised in 2023-2024 (HMGP phase 5) 1 acquisition is to be completed on Dry Creek Road 2024 (FMA 19 grant) There were 2 homes elevated in 2021 using HMGP grants.
+There is 1 home eligible to be raised on another approved FEMA grant and there is 1 acquisition on an approved grant.
+AREA 2 LAGUNA CREEK (INTER-BASIN TRANSFER) GERBER CREEK When Laguna Creek reaches flood stage, it can spill naturally over the relatively flat topography of Bradshaw Road and Carmencita Road.
+The County's Laguna Creek flood control project including the Soccer Field Basin Project and the Triangle Aggregate Pit Flood Control Weir will, as vetted with FEMA via CLOMR submittal, cut off the interbasin transfer Water Resources Floodplain Management Section Ongoing State and/or Federal Grant The basin at the Southgate site has been constructed; staff is working on the Triangle flood control feature FEMA CLOMR has been approved.

-Area Area Description and Mitigation Measures County Point of Contact Timeline Potential Funding Implementation Status Notes 2022 AREA 3 LOCAL DRAINAGE (ANDREW ALAN LANE) Area 3 is located northeast of Winding Way and San Juan Avenue in Fair Oaks.
+Area Area Description and Mitigation Measures County Point of Contact Timeline Potential Funding Implementation Status Notes 2023 AREA 3 LOCAL DRAINAGE (ANDREW ALAN LANE) Area 3 is located northeast of Winding Way and San Juan Avenue in Fair Oaks.
 Water Resources constructed an overland release route to relieve excess stormwater.
 The overland release must be inspected periodically and kept clear.
 The County does periodic outreach to ten properties in Area 3.
 The local flooding problem was mitigated by a project constructed under the direction of the County.
 There is no remaining construction action necessary.
 The overland release must be kept clear and functioning.
-Questions should be forwarded to the Water Resources Floodplain Management Section Annual N/A This area is mitigated subject to routine maintenance The overland release was built around 1998 and there have been no flood claims since.
-AREA 4 NORTH AVENUE (EAST OF MISSION AVENUE) CHICKEN RANCH SLOUGH FLOODPLAIN No flood control projects are planned for this area, therefore, on- site mitigation will be the only solution Questions should be forwarded to the Water Resources Floodplain Management Section Ongoing FEMA grant There appear to be some houses that might qualify for a FEMA grant.
-The commercial building on Fulton should be dry flood-proofed if possible Annual outreach suggesting mitigation measures AREA 5 FRANKLIN POND AREA The Franklin Pond Area floods when the Cosumnes River is high combined with local rural drainage shed areas.
+Water Resources Floodplain Management Section Annual N/A This area is mitigated subject to routine maintenance.
+The overland release was built around 1997 and there have been no flood claims since.
+AREA 4 CHICKEN RANCH SLOUGH FLOODPLAIN (NORTH AVENUE EAST OF MISSION AVENUE) No flood control projects are planned for this area; therefore, on-site mitigation is the only solution.
+Water Resources Floodplain Management Section Ongoing FEMA Grant There appear to be some houses that might qualify for a FEMA grant.
+The commercial building on Fulton should be dry flood-proofed if possible Annual outreach suggesting mitigation measures.
+AREA 5 FRANKLIN POND AREA The Franklin Pond Area floods when the Cosumnes River is high and combines with local rural drainage shed areas.
 Some homes in this area flooded twice in 2017.
-The McCormack Williamson Weir will help reduce flood frequency for some properties in this area Questions should be forwarded to the Water Resources Floodplain Management Section Ongoing FEMA grant 1 house was raised in 2021.
-2 houses are planned to be raised in 2023.
-Some have declined the offer of grant funds to raise homes.
-Annual outreach suggesting mitigation measures
+The McCormack Williamson Weir project will help reduce flood frequency for some properties in this area.
+Water Resources Floodplain Management Section Ongoing FEMA Grant 1 house & cottage were raised in 2023.2 houses are planned to be raised in 2024.Some have declined the offer of grant funds to raise homes.
+Annual outreach suggesting mitigation measures.
+This area experienced some flooding in 2017 and 2023.